Meyclem/share-n-display/docs/developer-documentation.md

     - [Upload](/workers/upload/README.md): the worker responsible for uploading files to the server.
     - [Display](/workers/display/README.md): the application that requests and serves the shared note.
     - [Cleaner](/workers/cleaner/README.md): the worker responsible for cleaning up the server.
 It will delete files after a certain amount of time.
-    - [Obsidian Share Plugin](/obsidian-share-plugin/README.md): the Obsidian plugin that allows to share a note from an Obsidian vault.

 ## Setup